Xintre/chatty-app/README.md

 ## Continuous Integration 🔄

 This project contains a single GH Actions [workflow for CI](./.github/workflows/ci.yml) that simply installs dependencies with NPM and runs `npm run lint` to ensure valid code style (even though it should be enforced by GIT pre-commit hooks - as a secondary check).
 Merging of PRs is configured to be **blocked** until all status checks of GH Actions are "pass".

-## Code style 💫

-This project involves the following tools:

-- prettier for code formatting
-- eslint for code linting
-- lefthook for git hooks to lint code before commits

 ## Technical details